sclebo05/KobraNeoProfiles/README.md

 **The KobraNeoGcodes.txt file has useful start and end codes for the printer, copy and paste these into your slicer's machine settings.
 I believe this was an important step, as it calls the auto leveling mesh information before beginning the print.**

 ### To add the profile:
+- Ensure you install **Cura 5.3.0 Alpha** or newer.
+It is possible to have more than one version of Cura installed.
-- Create a new printer (Settings -> Printer -> Add Printer) and add a Anycubic Kobra if you do not already have one.
+- Create a new printer (Settings -> Printer -> Add Printer) and add a **Anycubic Kobra** if you do not already have one.
 - With that printer selected in the main window, go to Preferences -> Configure Cura.
 - Within the Profiles section, use the Import button and select the desired curaprofile file.
 - To switch between profiles in the main window, use the drop-down in the Print Settings dialog.
-- Adjust your temperatures if needed for better flow or to mitigate stringing.
+- Adjust your temperatures for better flow or to mitigate stringing.
 I have set reasonable PLA/PLA+ defaults

 ### Key areas that were adjusted:
 - Conservatively increased speeds (e.g. 50mm/s to 55mm/s)